FlynntKnapp-django/django-messages/README.md

 - See [notes/chat_gpt.md](notes/chat_gpt.md) for more information.

 ## Known Issues & Areas of Improvement

+- Will create a new repository which includes CSS styling.
+This will be a more complete example of how to use Django's `messages` framework and will include message tags such as `success`, `warning`, `error`, and `debug`.
+This repository is meant to be a simple example of how to use the `messages` framework.

 ## Setup & Installation
 ## Usage
 ## Contributing